sbernecker/samcleanR/README.md

 library(devtools)
 install_github("sbernecker/samcleanR")
 ```
 Then, just call `library(samcleanR)` any time you want to use my functions.
-Alternatively, if you just want one or two functions, you could download the .R file into your working directory and `source` it when you want to use it, e.g., `source("centerer.R)`.
+Alternatively, if you just want one or two functions, you could download the .R file into your working directory and `source` it when you want to use it, e.g., `source("centerer.R")`.

 To reshape data from wide to long and vice versa, you can use R's built-in function `reshape`.
 Other advice: RStudio and Google will hold your hand through this.
 ***